Estimating equations for causal survival analysis with pooled logistic regression: Simulations

 \subsection{Results}

-For the pooled logistic models that recovered the true functional form for time (i.e., log-linear, splines, disjoint indicators), bias was near zero, SER was near 1, and CI coverage was near nominal for all sample sizes and time points considered (Table \ref{TableSimResults}).
+For the pooled logistic models that recovered the true functional form for time (i.e., log-linear, splines, disjoint indicators), bias was near zero, SER was near 1, and CI coverage was near nominal for all sample sizes (Table \ref{TableSimResults}).
 These results agree with the theoretical expectations.
 Here, modeling time more flexibly than necessary led to an increased ESE, as expected.
 This result was most apparent for the smaller sample sizes and at the earlier time points.
-When modeling time with an inappropriate functional form (i.e., intercept-only, linear), bias occurred for at least one of the time points with correspondingly poor confidence interval coverage.
-This was most notable for the intercept-only model, which as biased at all time points considered.
-The linear model for time only had noticeable bias at $t=20$.
+When modeling time with an inappropriate functional form (i.e., intercept-only, linear), bias occurred for at least one of the time points with correspondingly poor CI coverage.
+This was most notable for the intercept-only model, which as biased at both time points considered.
+The linear model for time only had noticeable bias at $t=15$.
+Additional simulation results for bias and coverage are provided in the Appendix B for $t \in \{5, 10, 15, 20, 25, 30\}$.
 Altogether, these simulation results support the theoretical expectations for the performance of the empirical sandwich variance estimator in this setting and highlight the importance of modeling time flexibly when the functional form for the discrete time hazards is unknown (which is often the case in practice).